 Conflict is something most of us would rather not encounter.
 When we see others engaged in disagreement, our first impulse may be to just walk away.
 However, you may not have this privilege if you're employed in a leadership role with your organization.
-If your company relies on you to ensure your department meets expectations and fosters a pleasant and non-toxic environment, it may be your responsibility to step in.
+If your company relies on you to ensure your department meets expectations and fosters a pleasant and non-toxic environment, it may be your responsibility to step in with effective conflict resolution strategies.

 Unresolved conflicts and heated words exchanged across the lunch table are not conducive to a happy workplace.
 They make others feel uncomfortable, and they can escalate into worse scenarios.
 To keep your workplace safe and your team positive and productive, you must sometimes draw upon your leadership skills in conflict resolution to save the day, regardless of how uncomfortable it makes you feel.